Electoral fraud in the United States: Noncitizen voting

 Very rare) This is due in part to the more severe penalties associated with the practice including deportation, up to five years of incarceration or fines, as well as the jeopardizing of naturalization efforts.
 The federal form to register a voter requires a unique identification number such as a Social Security or driver's license number.
-New voters must check a box attesting that they are a citizen, though are not required to provide documentary proof of citizenship when registering.
-States typically have safeguards to prevent noncitizen voting, with voter registration and casting a ballot creating a paper trail.
-The extent to which states verify citizenship of voters differs.
+New voters must check a box attesting that they are a citizen, and are not required to provide documentary proof of citizenship when registering.
+States typically have safeguards to prevent noncitizen voting, although the extent to which states verify citizenship of voters differs.
 When noncitizens are added to voter rolls, it is usually by mistake, as the result of a federal law that requires states to offer people voter registration when they visit a motor vehicle office.
 Sometimes it also appears that more noncitizens are on voter rolls than there are because they became naturalized citizens but have not yet been back to the DMV to update their citizenship status in the DMV database.

-Studies of voter rolls have found very few noncitizen voters.
+Studies of voter rolls have typically found very few noncitizen voters.
 As of July 2024, the Heritage Foundation database includes only 24 noncitizen voting cases from between 2003 and 2023.
 In an audit of the 2016 elections, the North Carolina State Board of Elections found that 41 out of 4.8 million total votes were by noncitizens, and between 2017 and 2024, only three cases were referred for prosecution.
 In 2018, CNN reported that in the past three years, Kansas Secretary of State Kris Kobach had convicted three noncitizens of voting out of 1.8 million voters.
 A Brennan Center for Justice study of 2016 data from 42 jurisdictions found an estimated 30 incidents of suspected noncitizen voting out of 23.5 million votes cast (or .0001% of votes).
 A review in Georgia found that no potential noncitizens had been allowed to register to vote between 1997 and 2022.
 In September 2024, an audit in Oregon found that more than 1,200 possible noncitizens had been added to the state's voter rolls by mistake; the issue was quickly fixed and no more than 5 noncitizens had cast ballots.
+In July 2026, an audit in New Jersey found around 6,600 noncitizens had wrongly been registered to vote in 2023 and 2024 due to a software error, and that almost 400 had illegally voted.